-(c)(1) The chair of each standing committee may call and convene, as the chair considers necessary, additional and special meetings of the committee for the consideration of a bill or resolution pending before the committee or for the conduct of other committee business, subject to such rules as the committee may adopt.
-The committee shall meet for such purpose under that call of the chair.

-(2) Three or more members of a standing committee may file in the offices of the committee a written request that the chair call a special meeting of the committee.
+- (c)(1) The chair of each standing committee may call and convene, as the chair considers necessary, additional and special meetings of the committee for the consideration of a bill or resolution pending before the committee or for the conduct of other committee business, subject to such rules as the committee may adopt.
+The committee shall meet for such purpose under that call of the chair. - (2) Three or more members of a standing committee may file in the offices of the committee a written request that the chair call a special meeting of the committee.
 Such request shall specify the measure or matter to be considered.
 Immediately upon the filing of the request, the clerk of the committee shall notify the chair of the filing of the request.
 If the chair does not call the requested special meeting within three calendar days after the filing of the request (to be held within seven calendar days after the filing of the request) a majority of the members of the committee may file in the offices of the committee their written notice that a special meeting of the committee will be held.
 The written notice shall specify the date and hour of the special meeting and the measure or matter to be considered.
 The committee shall meet on that date and hour.
 Immediately upon the filing of the notice, the clerk of the committee shall notify all members of the committee that such special meeting will be held and inform them of its date and hour and the measure or matter to be considered.
+Such notice shall also be made publicly available in electronic form and shall be deemed to satisfy paragraph (g)(3)(A)(ii).
 Only the measure or matter specified in that notice may be considered at that special meeting.